tinybirdco/use-case-examples/change_copy_pipe/README.md

 We used copy pipe `bots_snapshot` that is scheduled to every hour do snapshot of bots hits on target `copy_bots_snapshot` Data Source.

-We decide we want to change time granularity to day.
-We want to:
+We want to change time granularity to day.
+So, we need:
 - new daily copy pipe
 - don't lose hourly data
 - calculate current hourly data to new daily granularity